ioctlsg/20AugCICD/README.md

  ![alt text](https://github.com/ioctlsg/Self-Signed-Cert-OpenSSL/blob/main/Command_Prompt.png)

 2. **Generate a Configuration file for SSL:**
    This Configuation text file (e.g prtgcert.txt) would hold the paramenter of your ssl infomation.
+This file is senstive

 ```bash
 [req]